Something Guitarists Can Learn from Drummers: The Art of Recovery

 I'd like to break it down a little further, as it seems even success requires recovery.

-It all comes down to one day at band camp; really -- high school marching band -- band camp.
+It all comes down to one day at band camp.
 I was in the drum line, and we were learning "upstrokes."
-Many guitarists may not know what an upstroke is, but it's simple; it's where you focus on the most efficient way to simply get the drumstick away from the drumhead so you can hit it again.
+Many guitarists might not know what an upstroke is, but it's simple; it's where you focus on the most efficient way to simply get the drumstick away from the drumhead so you can hit it again.
 It's all wrists and forearms, and it takes some time to get the hang of.

 Usually when drummers are learning upstrokes, they will practice it with a metronome, say, 10 minutes a day for a week straight, and then you've got it and it's part of the way you operate drumsticks.
 So my question was, why don't guitarists do this?
 As a drummer, I would learn to practice every move in time with a metronome, whether it was hitting the drum or getting away from the drum to hit it again.
 Why didn't guitarists do this?